• 3,000 firms

 How they do it:

 Also known as the “Nigerian Prince” scam, the call will be from someone posing as royalty from another country.
-He is looking for someone who can help him to move his so-called riches to the country by using a local bank account.
+He is looking for someone who can help him move his so-called riches to the country by using a local bank account.

-How to avoid the scam:
+How to avoid scam calls

 Why scam calls are still prevalent in the internet age

-One of the reasons why these activities are still prevalent in this day and age is because many people are still unaware of how things work in the digital world, take an article from BBC titled “Why so many people fall for scams”.
+One of the reasons why these activities are still prevalent in this day and age is because many people are still unaware of how things work in the digital world, take an article from BBC titled “Why so many people fall for scams.”

 Get Inside Outsourcing